Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 Ensure you have your previous DLI Letter of Acceptance (LOA) and VCC Letter of Acceptance (LOA) to submit your request online.
 The dates indicated on the form need to match the dates on those letters; otherwise, your request won’t go through.

-If your VCC program requires practicum experience, you will need to apply for a co-op work permit.
-This means your co-op work permit will have “Vancouver Community College” as your employer.
+If your VCC program requires practicum experience, you will need to apply for a new co-op work permit unless you have a valid open work permit.
+Your co-op work permit should list “Vancouver Community College” as your employer.

-In British Columbia, international students under 19 years old are considered minor children.
+In British Columbia, international students under 19 years of age are considered minor children.
 Therefore, you may need to have a custodian when you apply for a study permit.
-A custodian is a responsible adult who is a Canadian citizen or a permanent resident who will care for and support the minor child.
-A custodian is optional for minors 17 years of age and older, but an officer can request one case-by-case.
 Please visit Studying in Canada as a minor to learn more.

 The Vancouver International Airport (YVR) and the Canada Border Services Agency (CBSA) have created a Voluntary Compliance Portal (VC Portal).
-The VC Portal is a system that allows international students to submit their arrival information in advance to the CBSA officer in order to expedite the issuance of a study permit at the airport.
+The VC Portal allows international students to submit their arrival information in advance to the CBSA officer to expedite the issuance of a study permit at the airport.

 To be eligible to submit their information in advance, international students must: